taylormck/resume/resume.typ

     by ensuring message clarity.
   - Created a universal API authentication gateway, providing a standardized, secure method for all internal teams to protect their services, cutting down initial API development time.
-  - Led the JavaScript Community of Practices: hosted weekly meetups an conducted training sessions for developers sessions on Next.js, internationalization, accessibility, and Redux, upskilling a team of 30+ developers.
+  - Led the JavaScript Community of Practices: hosted weekly meet-ups an conducted training sessions for developers sessions on Next.js, internationalization, accessibility, and Redux, upskilling a team of 30+ developers.

-]
+  / Tech stack: JavaScript, TypeScript, React, Java, Spring Boot, Python, AWS ]

 #entry(